Frequently Asked Questions

 One month.
 Books are delivered to the Group Secretary prior to the scheduled meeting.
 Members collect their copy of the book from the Secretary then meet again the following month to discuss the book they’ve just read and collect their next book.

 CAE sends a box of books in advance of each meeting to the delivery address nominated by the Group Secretary.
 Books are returned to CAE by the Group Secretary via courier or post, and reply-paid slips are included in all boxes.

 No!
 Your CAE Book Groups membership gives you access to our e-book service as well as your normal book in the book box.

 You will need your own compatible device and an internet connection to download the e-book.
 The e-books are available on tablets, computers and smart phones either by reading in your browser, or by downloading an app.
-For individual models, please check the list of compatible devices for OverDrive and Wheeler’s ePlatform.
+For individual models, please check the list of compatible devices for Wheeler’s ePlatform.
 CAE does not supply reading devices.